mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 allocated address in the stack to show where the next procedure should place the registers to be taken.
 In RISC-V, the **stack pointer** is register *x2*, also known by the name *sp*. <br/>
+**stack pointer** -
+A value denoting (pol. *oznaczac*) the most recently allocated address in a stack that shows where registers should be taken or where old register values can be found.
+Stacks are so popular that they have their own buzzwords for transferring data to and from the stack: placing data onto the stack is called a **push**, and removing data from the stack is called a **pop**. <br/>
+By historical precedent, stacks “grow” from higher addresses to lower addresses.
+This convention means that you push values onto the stack by subtracting from the stack pointer. <br/>
+Procedures that do not call others are called *leaf* procedures.